This factsheet is about chronic pancreatitis

 Poor digestion is treated with digestive enzymes given in tablet form and taken with every meal and snack.
 An acid-reducing PPI (proton-pump inhibitor) drug may also help because stomach acid damages the enzymes in the tablet.
 Dietary restrictions can be harmful.
 The aim is to enjoy and digest normal meals without symptoms, and to regain weight.
 Every patient should see a specialist dietitian, who is a vital part of the chronic pancreatitis team.
 Other ‘nutritionalists’ should be avoided.
 They have variable training and may give poor or dangerous advice.

 Pain is treated using a ‘pain ladder’.
 The minimum effective treatment is used at any time to give pain-relief while minimising side-effects.
 If ‘simple’ pain-killers such as paracetamol or ibuprofen are ineffective, stronger drugs from the opiate family may be needed.
 They are excellent at controlling short-term pain but are addictive, cause constipation and may actually cause pain with long-term use.
 Pain-modifying drugs which change the way in which the nerves and brain interpret pain-signals may give better long-term control.
-NICE has advised that more research is needed in this area.
+The National Institute for Health and Care Excellence (NICE) has advised that more research is needed in this area.

 Non-surgical procedures are a part of pain treatment for some people.
 People with stones in the pancreas may get relief if they are removed using an endoscopic procedure (ERCP).
 It is sometimes also possible to break up stones using shock wave lithotripsy (ESWL).
 Some people with severe pain which is not controlled by pain-killing medicines benefit from injections to block the nerves coming from the pancreas, but this is only done after careful consideration.

 Surgery is only offered in special pancreas centres after careful investigation and discussion.
 Operations to drain dilated ducts and remove inflamed tissue may relieve pain in some people.
 Occasionally the whole pancreas is removed (total pancreatectomy).
 This however causes severe diabetes.
-If the Islets of Langerhans (which make insulin) are transplanted back (TPAIT), the diabetes may be less severe.
+If the Islets of Langerhans (which make insulin) are transplanted back (Total Pancreatectomy with Islet Autotransplantation, TPAIT), the diabetes may be less severe.
 This operation is reserved for people who still have insulin production.
 At present there is a proposal to fund this operation at 4 centres in England, but it is not yet freely available.

 Help with the stress of having a painful chronic illness can be provided by your GP practice and pancreatitis specialist team.